 College education holds weight in the engineering fields, while general college education is more important for critical thinking skills, but not immediately relevant to AV specifically.

 My personal opinion based on 18 years in the technology industry is that this consensus feels true to me.

-As a form of anecdotal support for these ideas, I offer the story of my friend the IT Project manager.
+As a form of anecdotal support for these ideas, I offer the story of my friend the IT project manager.
 He ran several software projects as a project manager, managing a new piece of software or the revisions of existing ones.
-The nature of that role is every year or two, you have to be signed to a new project, either with the existing company, or a new one.
+The nature of that role is every year or two, you have to be signed to a new project, either with the existing company or a new one.
 When trying to land a role with a new company, even though he had both Bachelor’s and Master’s degrees in Information Systems, he was always asked if he had his CCNA.
-He quickly responded that he didn’t, but that he had 7 years of formal college most CCNAs did not.
+He quickly responded that he didn’t, but that he had seven years of formal college most CCNAs did not.
 It was always a challenge to get the people doing the hiring to realize his knowledge far exceeded the CCNA because they were conditioned to look for and trust those initials.

 It would be great to see our industry certifications also become the bellwether for good hiring sometime in the near future.

 Although college seems to play third fiddle to industry and manufacturer certifications in AV, I have always pondered what an AV degree would look like.
 I know schools across the country won’t easily create a custom curriculum for this purpose, so I decided to take a look at existing courses offered at many universities in order to create an educational track that would give a strong foundation to those pursuing AV careers.
 So with that, I submit a list of what would be included in my AV curriculum.

 Psychology 101 – 3

 Psychology 290 Research Methods – 3

 Biology 182 General Biology II – 4